gong-dennis/dennisgong/content/posts/2025-03-10--Chinese Biotech/2025-02-10---Chinese Biotech.md

 ![overview](overview.jpg "overview")

 The goal today is to review Chiense biotech companies.
 A lot has been written about the concept of Chinese biotech, speculation on why they are 'winning', how they are licensing so many drugs to U.S. based companies, and general discussion about what it means for U.S. biotech.
-[The Economist](https://www.economist.com/business/2025/02/16/its-not-just-ai-chinas-medicines-are-surprising-the-world-too), [Wall St. Journal](https://www.wsj.com/health/pharma/the-drug-industry-is-having-its-own-deepseek-moment-68589d70), [CNN](https://www.cnn.com/2025/02/21/business/video/china-biotech-akeso-cancer-drug-ivonescimab-digvid), [Biopharma Dive](https://www.biopharmadive.com/news/biotech-us-china-competition-drug-deals/737543/), [Timmerman Report](https://timmermanreport.com/2025/01/china-is-here-to-stay-as-a-leader-on-the-global-biotech-stage/), and [STAT news](https://www.statnews.com/2025/01/15/jpm-conference-biotech-industry-excited-anxious-chinese-biotech-deals/) all had articles wtihin the past month.
+[The Economist](https://www.economist.com/business/2025/02/16/its-not-just-ai-chinas-medicines-are-surprising-the-world-too), [Wall St. Journal](https://www.wsj.com/health/pharma/the-drug-industry-is-having-its-own-deepseek-moment-68589d70), [CNN](https://www.cnn.com/2025/02/21/business/video/china-biotech-akeso-cancer-drug-ivonescimab-digvid), [Biopharma Dive](https://www.biopharmadive.com/news/biotech-us-china-competition-drug-deals/737543/), [Timmerman Report](https://timmermanreport.com/2025/01/china-is-here-to-stay-as-a-leader-on-the-global-biotech-stage/), and [STAT news](https://www.statnews.com/2025/01/15/jpm-conference-biotech-industry-excited-anxious-chinese-biotech-deals/) all had articles within the past month.
 Biotech is becoming different than many other industries (e.g. tech) where innovation happens in the U.S., and manufacturing gets outsourced to China.
 Instead, innovation is getting done in China, and molecules are licensed to the U.S. for clinical trials!

 This all comes in the wake of the [Biosecure Act](https://www.science.org/content/article/bill-targeting-chinese-biotechs-worries-u-s-researchers), which prohibits federal funds from going to five specific Chinese companies — BGI, MGI, WuXi Biologics, Wu Xi AppTec, and Complete Genomics — beginning in 2032.